Working with hazardous substances

 Major accident hazards and additional RI&E (Brzo and ARIE)

-An additional risk inventory and evaluation (ARIE) document describes how you must deal with the consequences of serious accidents involving hazardous substances on your business premises.
-An ARIE report consists of the same elements as the risk inventory and evaluation (RI&E).
+An additional risk assessment and evaluation (ARIE) document describes how you must deal with the consequences of serious accidents involving hazardous substances on your business premises.
+An ARIE report consists of the same elements as the risk assessment and evaluation (RI&E).

 Brzo 2015